thelenlucas/Senior-Design/README.md

 The Enter Log button in the top right currently executes a floating point exception and causes the GUI to crash

-Cookies Header:
-- Line 51: Database, argument 1 invalid, invalid template id

 Cookies C++:
-- Line 26: Expected ::, no declaration
-- Line 28: Expected ) before ;
+- Line 61: No matching function call
+- Line 110: No matching function call
-- Line 34: Unqualified )
+- Line 124: No matching function call
-- Line 59: Expected ; before }

 # Script Requirements